 Should your child require prescribed medicine to be administered during school, please ensure you fill out an ‘Administration of medicines/treatment consent form’ available from the office.
 This form will be reviewed on a termly basis to ensure medicines are not left in school if they are no longer required.

 How much is a School Lunch and how do I pay for it?

 The preferred method of payment for school lunches is via our on-line payment service.
-Lunches cost £2.30 per day with healthy snacks available at breaktime costing around 35p.
+Lunches cost £2.80 per day.
 If you are not able to pay for school lunches on line, please ensure that lunch money is brought to school on the Monday for dinners during the week.
 It makes our job much easier and it is less costly to the school when we don’t have to chase payments.
 For ease of administration, we prefer payments to be made by cheque (made payable to Hampshire County Council).
 Many parents are finding it easier to pay termly or half termly in advance.
 If you wish to pay in this way, please speak to a member of the office staff for the correct amount for your child.
 All monies received are accounted for electronically and automatically carried forward if your child is absent and misses a meal.
 Finally, may we ask that all monies or cheques are sent in a sealed envelope with your child's name, class, and details (ie, 'lunch money') written on the front.
 Thank you.

 Do we have any child care facilities?

 The school has no child care facilities other than ‘Time Out’.
 This organisation offer both before and after school childcare facilities.